Andy4495/Windows10-on-iMac2011/README.md

 - Run Apple Software Update
   - There are a couple updates needed for Windows 10
 - Run Windows Software Update to get fully up-to-date
-- You now have a fully-functional Windows 10 maching
+- You now have a fully-functional Windows 10 machine
   - You can switch back to MacOS at any time using Boot Camp

 ## Issues